 Why is Nepal the best gateway to Bhutan?

-The closer proximity has allowed direct flights from Kathmandu to Paro (about 404 km), which is about an hour long and offers scenic views of the Himalayan mountain range and the lush valleys in Bhutan
+The closer proximity has allowed direct flights from Kathmandu to Paro (approximately 404 km/250 miles).
+It is about 1.20 hours long and offers scenic views of the Himalayan mountain range and the lush valleys in Bhutan

-The facilities Nepal provides are much cheaper compared to other countries.
+The facilities Nepal provides are more affordable compared to most countries.
 The hotel fees, food prices, document processing, and transportation expenses like taxis, flights, and buses are relatively cheap.

-Not only are these facilities cheaper, but they also provide a quality service that is equivalent to starred hotels at low costs, making your experience better.
-Similarly, while hiking or trekking, you are able to hire a guide at a normal price of $20-$40
+Not only are these facilities affordable, but they also offer quality service.
+Yes, it is equivalent to starred hotels at low costs.
+It makes your experience better.
+Similarly, during your hiking or trekking, you can hire a guide for an affordable price.
+The cost can range from $30 to $100, depending on expertise and the languages they know.

-Another factor that is inexpensive is the packages available here.
-A combined package for a trip around Nepal or Bhutan or both costs around $1500-$4000.
-Hence, it is affordable for those who are planning a normal budget trip.
+Another factor is the inexpensive packages found here.
+A combined package for a trip around Nepal and Bhutan, or both, costs around $2,000-$4,000.
+Hence, it is affordable for those planning a budget trip.
+The given costs are based on travel duration and services

 In case you are looking to participate in cultural immersion classes like thanka painting, wood crafting, archery, and more, they only cost around $20-$30 per class.
 Lastly, Nepali souvenirs, like handmade crafts and pottery, are also of low cost.

-Located in the Eastern Himalayas, both countries share the same climate conditions and similar landscapes.
+Bhutan and Nepal are located in the Eastern Himalayas.
+Both countries share the same climate conditions and similar landscapes.

 If a traveler is looking to have an adventure around both countries, then the spring and autumn seasons, which are also known as peak times, are the perfect time to visit.

-The average spring temperatures in Nepal and Bhutan are 19.5°C and 20°C, respectively, whereas during the autumn season, they are 18°C and 19°C.
+The average spring temperatures in Nepal and Bhutan are 19.5°C and 20°C, respectively.
+During the autumn season, the temperatures in both countries are somewhere around 18°C and 19°C.

 Furthermore, the identical landscape makes it easier for visitors to get used to the mountainous terrain and rugged paths.
 To summarize, the environment in Nepal prepares adventurers for their trip to Bhutan.